 Responsible Gambling Week is an annual, industry-wide initiative to raise awareness of the serious issue of problem gambling.
 The most recent RGW ran from the 7th-13th November 2019, and the event is supported by casinos, bingo rooms, online affiliates and gambling charities alike.

 One of the major aims of Responsible Gambling Week is to get people talking openly and honestly about issues relating to addiction and gambling.
 Gambling venues have carried posters, banners and promotional materials shedding light on the key issues, such as ways to recognise addiction and adopt responsible gambling practices.
 Information has also been made available on online casinos during Responsible Gambling Week to further spread the message.

 As staff writer, Daniel offers his expertise in all things gambling, contributing to a number of topics on TopRatedCasinos.co.uk, including our casino reviews and strategy guides.
 Daniel is also an avid sports fan, with a strong interest in NBA and Premier League betting.

-Marcus is an Editor at TopRatedCasinos.ie and contributes to writing and editing the full range of content on-site.
+Marcus is a Head of Content at TopRatedCasinos.ie.
+Alongside managing the site’s content strategy and delivery, he contributes to writing and editing the full range of content on-site.
 His key focuses across the site are to deliver accurate, detailed and honest information whilst promoting healthy gambling practices.
-Outside the iGaming industry, Marcus is a passionate West Ham fan and regular contributor to music site Audioxide.
-His work has been featured in The Times, Business Chief, GameRant, the Conflict Comment, and Raconteur.